RennyMatis2000/Fully-Developed-Web-Application-Solution-Event-Management-System/README.md

 A fully developed web application solution for an event management system.
 Developed in a team by Renny Matis, Boon Leon, Christina Antony Sankoorikal, and Samantha Cray.

-You may download the ZIP file from this repository, or clone it to your local machine through Git CLI with the command below:
+Clone it to your local machine through Git CLI with the command below:

 ```bash
 git clone https://github.com/RennyMatis2000/Fully-Developed-Web-Application-Solution-Event-Management-System.git